sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 features and requirements of this specification.
 All interaction with non-iGov-NL components is outside the scope of this specification.

-An iGov-NL-compliant OpenID Connect IdP MUST support all features as described in this specification.
-A general-purpose IdP MAY support additional features for use with non-iGov-NL clients.
+An iGov-NL-compliant OpenID Connect Identity Provider MUST support all features as described in this specification.
+A general-purpose Identity Provider MAY support additional features for use with non-iGov-NL clients.

-An iGov-NL-compliant OpenID Connect IdP MAY also provide iGov-NL-compliant OAuth 2.0 authorization server functionality.
+An iGov-NL-compliant OpenID Connect Identity Provider MAY also provide iGov-NL-compliant OAuth 2.0 authorization server functionality.
 In such cases, the authorization server MUST fully implement the OAuth 2.0 iGov-NL profile.
-If an iGov-NL-compliant OpenID Connect IdP does not provide iGov-NL-compliant OAuth 2.0 authorization server services, all features related to interaction between the authorization server and protected resource are therefore OPTIONAL.
+If an iGov-NL-compliant OpenID Connect Identity Provider does not provide iGov-NL-compliant OAuth 2.0 authorization server services, all features related to interaction between the authorization server and protected resource are therefore OPTIONAL.

 An iGov-NL-compliant OpenID Connect client MUST use all functions as described in this specification.
-A general-purpose client library MAY support additional features for use with non-iGov-NL IdPs.
+A general-purpose client library MAY support additional features for use with non-iGov-NL OpenID Connect Identity Providers.

 # Use Case & context
 This profiles supports several Use Cases.
 Design choices within this profile have been made with these Use Cases under consideration.